FreshMate-Fruit-Ripeness-Detection/FreshMate-MachineLearning/README.md

 ## Data Preprocessing

-The dataset used for the Food Classification model consists of images categorized as suitable or not suitable for consumption by pregnant women.
+The dataset used for the Fruit Classification model consists of images categorized as suitable or not suitable for consumption by people.
 It includes a variety of food items (20 Classes) commonly consumed by pregnant women.

 Data augmentation techniques enhance the dataset's diversity and size.
 The ImageDataGenerator class from TensorFlow is used for rescaling, rotation, zooming, flipping, shifting, shearing, and adjusting the brightness of the images.
 This helps improve the model's ability to generalize and make accurate predictions.
 The preprocessing steps include: